materialscloud/materials-zone-api-examples/examples/quantum_dot_api_example/README.md

 ## 📦 Setup Instructions

 1. **In your terminal, navigate to the folder where you want to place this project.
-Then clone this repository (if you haven’t already)**:
+Then clone this repository (skip this if you already cloned it for another example; simply reuse that checkout and run `git pull` to grab the latest changes and new examples)**:
    ```bash
    git clone https://github.com/materialscloud/materials-zone-api-examples.git
    cd materials-zone-api-examples